Documentation

 C

-Per-Site MCP
+Per-site MCP

 Every indexed site gets its own MCP endpoint.
 Connect to just the sites you care about.